Loading...

 We also use argon and xenon in light bulbs.

-I mean, very old filament light bulbs.
+I mean very old filament light bulbs.

-But what would happen is we would heat this very thin piece of metal because we are passing electricity through it, and the electricity would cause the thin filament to start to glow because of how warm it was.
+And the electricity would cause the thin filament to start to glow because of how warm it was.

-And if we'd had oxygen in that environment, it would start to burn and it would last for a very short period of time.
+And if we'd had oxygen in that environment, it would start to burn and it would last for very short period of time.

 And so by filling the glass bulb with either a argon or xenon environment, it meant that it wouldn't catch fire and we could reuse it over and over again.